Places to Ride

 The Missoula trails system is constantly changing and expanding.
 There's no better way to explore this beautiful town than by going on a ride.

-- RUX Trail - a short connection from the Van Buren/Broadway intersection to Pine St (loops behind Five Guys).
+- Rattlesnake Creek/Broadway Crossing (RUX) Trail - a short connection from the Van Buren/Broadway intersection to Pine St (loops behind Five Guys).
 This is a great low-traffic route option from campus to downtown.

-- Grant Creek Trail - just north of I-90 on Reserve Street, a beautiful trail that takes you past the Rocky Mountain Elk Foundation and a nature reserve.
+- Grant Creek Trail - just north of I-90 on Reserve Street, a beautiful trail that takes you past the Rocky Mountain Elk Foundation and a nature reserve, following Grant Creek for about 3 miles.
+Visit the Grant Creek Trail website to learn more about the trail and its future

 - Northside Trail - a short connection in the Northside neighborhood between Waverly St. and N 1st Street.